 - Cover Letter - Curriculum Vitae - Reference letter(s) from the programme supervisor(s) of each institution involved in the training programme. - Documentation logs.
 For herpetology these include Medical and Surgical Case Log, Resident Procedures Log, Resident Pathology Log, Resident Continuing Education Log, Resident Presentation Log and Resident Log and Programme summary from.
 If the training programme is not yet finished, then the logs must be complete up to the time of application. - Publications.
-Three original peer reviewed papers in herpetological medicine, published in a well-established internationally refereed scientific journal (i.e., mentioned in the Science Citation Index or on the herpetology specialty reading list).
-The applicant must be the principal (first or senior) author of two publications, one which must be the result of an original research project and can be principal or co-author of the third publication.
-Two of the publications must be already published or fully accepted for publication as evidenced by a letter from the editor.
-The third publication must be accepted for publication within two years of credentialing to sit the examination. - Any relevant previous correspondence relating to the training programme and application. - Evidence of payment of the Credentialing for Examination fee.
+The resident must complete either 2 first author publications or 1 first author and 2 co-authored publications.
+Further requirements are explained in section G. - Any relevant previous correspondence relating to the training programme and application. - Evidence of payment of the Credentialing for Examination fee.